matbesancon/hugo-site/content/post/2019-07-25-special-graphs.markdown

 about the same order of allocations and runtime as its list-y counterpart.

-The suspect for the lack of speedup is the `edges` operation, optimized with a custom edge iterator in LightGraphs and returning a heap-allocated `Array` in SpecialGraphs for now.
+The suspect for the lack of speedup is the `edges` operation, optimized with a custom edge iterator in Graphs and returning a heap-allocated `Array` in SpecialGraphs for now.
 Taking performance seriously will requiring tackling this before anything else.
-Other opportunities for optimization may include returning [StaticArrays](https://github.com/JuliaArrays/StaticArrays.jl/) and re-implementing optional methods such as `LightGraphs.adjacency_matrix` using specialized matrix types.
+Other opportunities for optimization may include returning [StaticArrays](https://github.com/JuliaArrays/StaticArrays.jl/) and re-implementing optional methods such as `Graphs.adjacency_matrix` using specialized matrix types.

 ## Conclusion and further reading